Let's plan!

 Is the almond croissant authentic?

-The plain butter croissant is the benchmark.
-Almond is richer, often twice-baked—delicious but different.
+The plain butter croissant is the main benchmark.
+Almond croissants are richer and often twice-baked—delicious, but a different experience.

 Ready to plan a tasting walk?
 Browse our Paris tours or message us via Contact.